itsnotadam/Professor-Ping/README.md

 A high-performance DDoS botnet controller with Telegram-based C&C (Command and Control) capabilities, designed for educational and research purposes.

 ## ⚠️ Intended Use

-This botnet client is designed for manual USB deployment - meaning you physically insert a USB drive into a target computer and execute the deployment script without the user knowing to manually add bots to your botnet network.
-This requires either physical access to the machine or social engineering the user, and requires logging in with administrator privileges to bypass security protections.
+This botnet client is designed for manual USB deployment - meaning you physically insert a USB drive into a target computer and execute the deployment script to manually add bots to your botnet network.
+This requires either physical access to the machine or and requires logging in with administrator privileges to bypass security protections.

 ## 🚀 Features